kuldeepkeshwar/jsdom/lib/newapi1.md

 # jsdom

 jsdom is a pure-JavaScript implementation of many web standards, notably [DOM](https://dom.spec.whatwg.org/) and [HTML](https://html.spec.whatwg.org/multipage/), for use with Node.js.
-In general, the goal of the project is to emulate some subset of a web browser, with notable limitations such as a lack of support for navigation or anything that requires visual layout.
+In general, the goal of the project is to emulate enough of a subset of a web browser to be useful for testing and scraping real-world web applications.

 The latest versions of jsdom require Node.js v6 or newer.
 (Versions of jsdom below v10 still work with Node.js v4, but are unsupported.)